farzana-mohsin/blissful-trails-client/README.md

   - React date range is used to show the calendar.

 - An `Error page` is added with a button to go to homepage incase a user tries to go to a route that doesn't exist
+- On the Navbar there is a About Blissful Trail dropdown - Community, About Us and Contact Us.
+Framer Motion is used on About Us page.

 - Integration with other tools